MatheusMielle/ArticleClassifcation/README.md

 o	News Article
 •	The program will output the score of the inputted file to be any of the above subjects

-# 2. How was is done?
+# 2. How was it done?

 •	2 Parts: